Coronavirus Sparks US Recession Fears

 This program has ended.

-Fears are growing that disruptions from the coronavirus pandemic will strangle U.S. economic growth and send the country into a recession.
-VOA’s Brian Padden reports that the White House is considering a range of short-term measures to ease the financial strain on affected businesses and workers, but economists warn that the more the virus spreads, the greater the economic impact will be and the longer it may take to recover.
+Fears are growing that disruptions from the coronavirus pandemic will strangle US economic growth and send the country into a recession - a period of economic contraction.
+VOA’s Brian Padden reports that the White House is considering a range of short term measures to ease the financial strain on affected businesses and workers, but economists warn - the more the virus spreads - the greater the economic impact and the longer it may take to recover